Modern Slavery Statement

-This statement applies to Esdevium Games Limited.
-The information included in the statement refers to the financial year ending 31st December 2018.
+This statement applies to Esdevium Games Limited which was acquired by Asmodee UK Holding Limited on 5th August 2020.
+The information included in the statement refers to the financial year ending 31st December 2020.

 We are based in the South East of England and our operations currently run from three sites in Hampshire.
 Two of our offices are located in Alton and house the Commercial and Support Functions.
 Our Logistics Operations are located in Bordon.